 There are mainly 3 types of shin guards as described below:

-However, if the sock or the sleeve becomes slack after many uses the shield come or moved sideways and expose your shin.
+However, if the sock or the sleeve becomes slack after many uses the shield comes or moved sideways and exposes your shin.

 What to look for when choosing a shin guard

 When deciding to buy a shin guard for your kid you must ensure that the material is strong, lightweight, and comfortable.

 Choosing the right type of shin guard also depends on your kid’s structure, age, experience, and position.